-In this article, we are going to build a custom integration recipe.
-It will transform text between two text columns on your board between lowercase and uppercase.
+In this quickstart guide, we'll build a simple integration that automatically transforms text between two text columns on a board between lowercase and uppercase.
+The app will do the following things:

 In the end, it will look similar to this: